 As discussed above, somewhere around 15% is the crossover rate.
 This is depicted in the graph where the two lines of Project A and Project B meet.

-For Project B, 18.92% is the rate which makes the NPV of the project as zero.
+For Project B, 18.92% is the rate that makes the NPV of the project zero.
 This rate is known as the internal rate of return.
-As in the graph, this is where the line crosses the X axis
+As in the graph, this is where the line crosses the X-axis.

 Where are NPV Profiles Used?